Video game addiction: History

 Video game addiction has been studied since the 1980s, and has seen a significant increase in the number of empirical studies since then.

+Walter Bright recalled that "Some people ... disliked Empire" when others at Caltech began playing his creation in the 1970s, "even blaming it for a couple students flunking out because they got addicted to the game and neglected their studies.
+One even threatened me because of this (incredible, hmm?)".
 The press has reported concerns over online gaming since at least 1994, when Wired mentioned a college student who was playing a MUD game for 12 hours a day instead of attending class.

 Press reports have noted that some Finnish Defence Forces' conscripts were not mature enough to meet the demands of military life and were required to interrupt or postpone military service for a year.
 One reported source of the lack of needed social skills is overuse of computer games or the internet.
 Forbes termed this overuse "Web fixations" and stated they were responsible for 13 such interruptions or deferrals over the five years from 2000 to 2005.

 In an April 2008 article, The Daily Telegraph reported that surveys of 391 players of Asheron's Call showed that three percent of respondents experienced agitation when they were unable to play, or missed sleep or meals to play.
 The article reports that University of Bolton lead researcher John Charlton said, "Our research supports the idea that people who are heavily involved in game playing may be nearer to autistic spectrum disorders than people who have no interest in gaming."

 On 6 March 2009, the Canadian Broadcasting Corporation's (CBC) national news magazine program the fifth estate aired an hour-long report on video game addiction and the Brandon Crisp story, titled "Top Gun", subtitled "When a video gaming obsession turns to addiction and tragedy."

 In August 2010, Wired reported that a man in Hawaii, Craig Smallwood, sued the gaming company NCSoft for negligence and for not specifying that their game, Lineage II, was so addictive.
 He alleged he would not have begun playing if he was aware he would become addicted.
 Smallwood says he has played Lineage for 20,000 hours between 2004 and 2009.

 In 2013, a man from China observed his son's addiction to video games, and decided to take action.
 He hired online assassins to kill his son's virtual avatar every time he logged in.
 He hoped that being relentlessly killed would help his son lose interest in this destructive habit.

+A Kiwi gamer named Jacques Strydom spent a staggering $16,000 on Counter-Strike: Global Offensive Loot Boxes.
+He then went on to regret how the addiction took a massive toll on his personal life.